Skip to content

 onRequest({ request, options })

-The onRequest interceptor is called before the request is sent, allowing you to modify the request or options.
-This is perfect for adding authentication headers, query parameters, or implementing request logging.
+The onRequest interceptor is called before the request is sent, letting you modify the request or options.
+Use for authentication headers, query parameters or request logging.

 ts